 - My video game blog and newspaper articles.

 My research interests involve approaching questions raised in Humanities and Social science with methods from Mathematics and computer science.
-Stuff like character network analysis, Twitterbots, game, play, code, software and platform studies, social network analysis, social media, data visualisation, historical newspapers and digital preservation.
+Stuff like character network analysis, Twitterbots, media, cultural, game, play, code, software and platform studies, social network analysis, data visualisation, historical newspapers and digital preservation.